tejalraut/DevOps-HW3/README.md

 	curl -F "image=@./img/morning.jpg" localhost:300[3/4]/upload

+A post function is implemented to handle the post request to the web server.

 5. meow

 `/meow` displays the most recent uploaded image to the client.
 The function is implemented as: